 Ben Ricci: It’s been 25 years since Peach first opened its doors at the former Camden Palace, now Koko.
 How does it feel to bring 1,400 Peach Ravers together again for yet another sell-out show?
 Your fifth since officially closing your doors in 2004.

 Graham Gold: Well obviously it feels amazing!
 I am not sure if it’s us that brings them together.
 It’s the Peachy Ravers that bring themselves together.
 We just offer the means to do it!

 Ben Ricci: Why do you think there is still such an appetite for Peach?

 Graham Gold: Because it gave our clubbers an amazing Friday night for so many years; no one really wants to grow up or even feel old.
 We were always pushing boundaries musically; we brought so many DJs first to the UK.
 Peach [remains] like being part part of a great big family because the atmosphere is unparalleled.

 Ben Ricci: When I attended last year’s Peach Reunion, it was exhilarating.
 It felt like the place was going too explode!
 I can’t think of any other club night that has that kind of palpable excitement any more.
 What’s your secret?

 Graham Gold: I don’t think it’s our secret.
 It’s the energy and love that the Peachy Ravers bring that makes it what it is.
 Without them being exactly who they are, we would be nothing.
 Every event depends on the people that attend.
-No matter how much is spent on production, special guests or below-par residents with no enthusiasm for their music or the ravers in front of them.
-[Without energy and love], what do you have?
+No matter how much is spent on production, special guests or if our residents were not amazing DJ’s.
+What do you have?
 Jack sh*t.
 Another mundane night that will be forgotten the next night.